vfs-sct/0ct0-GONE/README.md

 ---------------------------------------------------------------------------------------------
 -Added Crafting screen for converting collected resources into items.
 -Added Look Inversion and Look Sensitivity options, saved using PlayerPrefs.
--Tooltips now display when approaching a space station.
+-Tooltips now display when approaching a space station or highlighting an object.
 -Added pop up text when resources are added to the inventory.
 -WIP HUD widget for displaying what tool is equipped.
 -Targeting now visually highlights objects using a shader.